microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 #### __Plant Measurement__

 It can be useful to measure the open loop frequency response of the plant, to allow the compensator to be designed appropriately.
-In this section we describe a way to do this.
+In this section we describe a way to do this on this LLC demo board.

-Firstly, please read section 1.4 of [[MA330048]](https://www.microchip.com/MA330048).
+First please read section 1.4 of [[MA330048]](https://www.microchip.com/MA330048).
-This describes how to measure the loop-gain of the plant using the DP-PIM and a vector network analyzer such as the Bode 100.
+This describes how to measure the loop-gain of the plant using the dsPIC33CK256MP506 Digital Power Plug-In Module (DP-PIM) and a vector network analyzer such as the Bode 100 from Omnicron.

-For this design, we made some small modifications to this procedure, see below.
+In this instance, we made some small modifications to the procedure described in the DP-PIM user's guide.

 <p>
   <center>